 As mentioned, these are just rules of thumb.
-Many borrowers get approved via FHA even though one of their ratios may be slightly higher than the ratio limits.
+Many buyers get approved even though one of their ratios may be slightly higher than the ratio limits.

 Overcoming Credit Obstacles

-All child support payments must be up to date in order to qualify for an FHA loan.
+All child support payments must be up to date in order to qualify.

-Student loans will be calculated as part of the debt to income ratios.
-Currently, FHA will count 1% of the total of all outstanding student loans as a monthly debt obligation in order to calculate both the front end and back end debt to income ratios.
+Student loan debt will be calculated as part of the debt-to-income ratios.
+Currently, FHA will count 0.5% of the total of all outstanding school loans as a monthly debt obligation in order to calculate both the front-end and back-end debt-to-income ratios.

-Any potential home buyer that has filed for a Chapter 13 bankruptcy can apply for an FHA loan after the discharge of the bankruptcy.
+Any potential home buyer that has filed for a Chapter 13 bankruptcy can apply after the discharge of the bankruptcy.
 In fact, the payments that were made to the Bankruptcy Court can be used as qualifying credit.

 Potential buyers that previously filed a Chapter 7 plan will need to wait a minimum of 2 years after receiving their discharge from the bankruptcy court.

-A borrower that has outstanding taxes owed to the United States federal government is not allowed to get an FHA approval.
-The taxes will need to be either paid off entirely or a suitable plan of repayment put in place before getting FHA approval.
+A buyer that has outstanding taxes owed to the United States federal government is not allowed to get approval.
+The taxes will need to be either paid off entirely or a suitable plan of repayment put in place.

-FHA offers 3 different types of refinances to help current homeowners maximize their home’s worth or save on interest.
+There are 3 different types of FHA refinances to help current owners maximize their home’s worth or save on interest.

-People that have a current FHA loan, or another type of home loan, may choose to use an FHA rate & term refinance.
-The purpose of this type of refinance is to take advantage of either a better interest rate, or a better loan term, or both.
+People that have a current FHA loan, or another type of loan, may choose to use a rate & term refi.
+The purpose of this type of home loan is to take advantage of either a better interest rate, a better term, or both.

-For example, someone that has 20 years left on a mortgage and is currently paying 8% interest could choose to refinance to a 15-year fixed rate FHA loan with a much lower rate.
-This would reduce the number of years to repay the loan and save interest.
+For example, someone that has 20 years left on a loan and is currently paying 8% interest could choose to refi to a 15-year fixed rate with a much lower rate.
+This would reduce the number of years to repay the mortgage and save interest.

-Or, someone may have 25 years left on a mortgage with 7.5% and may wish to take advantage of the currently low rates.
+Or, someone may have 25 years left on a loan with 7.5% and may wish to take advantage of the currently low rates.

-The rate and term refinance do not allow borrowers to take out cash in the loan.
+The rate and term refi do not allow owners to take out cash in the new loan.

-People that have either paid on their home loan for a while or are the beneficiaries of rising home value, may wish to tap into their home’s equity.
-Getting a cash-out refinance loan pays off the existing mortgage and the extra funds are given to the borrower to use as they please.
-The money can be used to pay off other debt, go on a vacation, do improvements to the home, buy a boat or basically any other reason.
+People that have either paid on their home for a while or are the beneficiaries of rising home value, may wish to tap into their home’s equity.
+Getting a cash-out refi loan pays off the existing mortgage and the extra funds are given to the owner to use as they please.
+The money can be used to pay off other debt, go on a vacation, do improvements to the home, buy a boat, or basically any other reason.

-Any qualifying borrower can apply for the FHA cash-out refinance, regardless of the type of their current mortgage loan.
+Any qualifying owner can apply for the cash-out refi, regardless of the type of their current loan.

-This last type of refinancing is only available to people who are currently making payments on an FHA mortgage.
-For borrowers that meet the loan criteria, a streamline FHA refinance can allow the borrower to get a better interest rate without the typical paperwork of a normal FHA loan.
+This last type of refinancing is only available to people who are currently making payments on an FHA loan.
+For owners that meet the guidelines, a streamlined refi can allow you to get a better interest rate without the typical paperwork of a normal FHA loan.

-- The Borrower is not allowed to have more than a single 30-day late payment within the last 12 months.
+- You are not allowed to have more than a single 30-day late payment within the last 12 months.

-- Any Borrowers with 60 days late payment on the mortgage, or higher, is not allowed
+- Any owners with 60 days late payment on the mortgage, or higher, are not allowed

-- The borrower must state that they will continue to reside at the property as their primary home
+- The owner must state that they will continue to reside at the property as their primary home

-- The borrower does not have to show proof of income
+- The homeowner does not have to show proof of income

 - An appraisal may be waived

-Usually speaking, borrowers that have made steady payments on time will be approved for this loan.
+Borrowers that have made steady payments on time will have a better chance of approval.

-Based on all of these attractive qualities, it is easy to see why so many people choose a Wisconsin FHA loan.
-Whether it is to buy a home, refinance an existing mortgage or buy a fixer-upper, the variety of FHA loans makes it affordable to become a homeowner.
+Based on all of these attractive qualities, it is easy to see why so many people choose an FHA loan.
+Whether it is to buy a home, refinance an existing mortgage, or buy a fixer-upper, the variety of options makes it affordable to become a homeowner.